Ken Block Leaves City, Tears Up Sand Dunes In Latest Gymkhana Video

 Ken Block currently is in the middle of his second season as a full-time Ford factory driver in the FIA World Rallycross Championship, but the “Head Hoonigan In Charge” apparently still has plenty of time for fun and games.

-Block recently teamed up with Pennzoil to produce yet another Gymkhana-style video, which unlike previous ones, gets back to his stage rally roots.
+Block recently teamed up with Pennzoil to produce yet another Gymkhana-style video which, unlike previous ones, gets back to his stage rally roots.

 For the latest video, titled “Terrakhana: The Ultimate Dirt Playground,” the 49-year-old Hoonigan Racing Division owner-driver opted not to use trains or supercars as obstacles.
 Instead, Block took to Swing Arm City in Wayne County, Utah to do a bit of off-roading in his Ford Fiesta RX43.